milonmaze/privacy-terms-observatory/payments.google.com/files/error-resolution.html.md

 The Sender may request that GPC cancel the P2P Payment prior to completion of the P2P Payment as described above in this Section.
 The Sender may request cancellation of the P2P Payment by contacting GPC via our Contact Us page, by using one of these forms, or by calling 1-888-986-7944.
 GPC will use commercially reasonable efforts to cancel the P2P Payment upon request by the Sender.
 In the event that GPC is able to cancel the P2P Payment, the funds will be credited to the Sender’s Funding Account or Google Pay Balance that was used to fund the P2P Payment to the extent possible.
 GPC may deduct applicable fees from the recredited funds, to the extent permitted by applicable law.
 P2P Payments that have been completed as set forth in this Section are ineligible for cancellation.

 Section 5.
-Cancellation or Refunds of Bill Payments

-GPC cannot assist with a stop payment request for any scheduled Bill Payment transaction using a Payment Method that is a credit card; in such case, you must contact your credit card issuer directly.

-The following applies only to a Nest Renew Premium Bill Payment which is a Recurring Payment using a Payment Method that is a debit card or that debits or charges your bank account (automated clearing house payment (ACH)-enabled).
-You can stop a Nest Renew Premium Bill Payment by contacting Nest Renew Premium support by calling us at 1-855-870-2997, or writing us at Google, Nest Renew 1600 Amphitheatre Parkway Mountain View, CA 94043 in time for us to receive your request at least three (3) business days or more before the scheduled date of the Bill Payment transaction.
-If you call, we may also require you to put your request in writing and get it to us within 14 days after your call, and your oral stop payment order will cease to be binding after the 14 day period if you fail to provide the requested written confirmation.
-If you order us to stop payment of a Bill Payment transaction three (3) business days or more before the payment is scheduled, and we do not do so, we will be liable for your losses or damages.
-GPC will not be able to stop payment of a Bill Payment transaction which has cleared at the time GPC receives your stop payment request.
-GPC also may not be able to stop payment if it does not have a reasonable opportunity to act on your stop payment request before the Bill Payment transaction has been processed.

-Section 6.
 EFT Error Resolution Policy

-This Section 6 - EFT Error Resolution Policy only applies to Google Pay transactions, Bill Payment transactions, and P2P Payments subject to the Electronic Fund Transfer Act.
-In particular, we apply this Section 6 - EFT Error Resolution Policy to:
+This Section 5 - EFT Error Resolution Policy only applies to Google Pay transactions and P2P Payments subject to the Electronic Fund Transfer Act.
+In particular, we apply this Section 5 - EFT Error Resolution Policy to:

 Error claims by consumer Recipients of P2P Payments;
 Error claims by consumer Senders regarding P2P Payments funded by the Sender’s Google Pay Balance, ACH debit from a checking or savings account, or debit card;
 Error claims regarding funds received by a consumer Customer to a Google Pay Balance from a debit card, or via ACH from a checking or savings account;
 Error claims regarding funds reflected in a Google Pay account or Google Pay Balance (as applicable) transferred by a consumer Customer to a debit card, or via ACH to a checking or savings account;
-Error claims regarding purchases paid for with a Google Pay Balance or GPB Card held by a consumer Customer or any other Google Pay Balance or GPB Card transaction of the consumer Customer;
+Error claims regarding purchases paid for with a Google Pay Balance or GPB Card held by a consumer Customer or any other Google Pay Balance or GPB Card transaction of the consumer Customer; and
-Error claims on a Google Pay Balance held by a consumer Customer; and, Error claims regarding your Bill Payment transaction.
+Error claims on a Google Pay Balance held by a consumer Customer.
 This EFT Error Resolution Policy DOES NOT apply to payments to a Seller through the Processing Service for Third Parties.

-A. Notification to GPC of An Error on Your Google Pay Transaction, GPB Card Transaction or with a P2P Payment Subject To This Section 6 - EFT Error Resolution Policy
+A. Notification to GPC of An Error on Your Google Pay Transaction, GPB Card Transaction or with a P2P Payment Subject To This Section 5 - EFT Error Resolution Policy

-In the event that you think that there is an error in your Google Pay transaction, GPB Card transaction or P2P Payment subject to this Section 6 – EFT Error Resolution Policy, or you have questions or need more information about that Google Pay transaction, GPB Card transaction or P2P Payment, please contact us via our Contact Us page, by using one of these forms, or by calling 1-888-986-7944.
+In the event that you think that there is an error in your Google Pay transaction, GPB Card transaction or P2P Payment subject to this Section 5 – EFT Error Resolution Policy, or you have questions or need more information about that Google Pay transaction, GPB Card transaction or P2P Payment, please contact us via our Contact Us page, by using one of these forms, or by calling 1-888-986-7944.

 We must hear from you via one of the methods described above no later than 60 days after we made available to you the FIRST statement or other documentation regarding the Google Pay transaction, GPB Card transaction or P2P Payment on which the problem or error appeared.